jvalley19/vdc_gov/Environments/MS-VDI/readme.md

 To configure the toolkit for this quickstart, we will need to collect the following information.

 You'll need:

 - A subscription for the toolkit to use for logging and tracking deployment.
 - The associated tenant id of the Azure Active Directory associated with those subscriptions.
 - The object id of the user account that you'll use to run the deployment.
 - The object id of a [service principal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) that Azure DevOps can use for deployment.
+This is only for CI/CD pipeline
 - An organization name for generating a prefix for naming resources.
 - The desired username and password for the Active Directory domain admin that will be created.
 Active Directory is not deployed now.
 - The desired password of the Windows jumpbox.